Is your eCommerce site ready for the Black Friday and Cyber Monday rush?

-- Would they be searching for you on mobile or from a desktop/laptop?
+- Will they be searching for you on mobile or from a desktop/laptop.

 - Age, gender etc.

-These will all help with the settings and the targeting of your campaigns.
+These will all help when it comes to the settings and targeting of your campaigns.

 2. What's my offer?

-Like any good marketing campaign at any other time of the year, you need to provide a solution to a problem.
-You will also need to show why your business is the best at getting the desired results for your customer.
-This is because a massive discount might not always be enough to get consumers to buy.
+Like any good marketing campaign at any time of the year, you need to provide a solution to a customer's pain-point or problem.
+You'll also need to show why your business is the best at getting the desired results for your customer, this is because a massive discount might not always be enough to get consumers to buy.